 Tens of thousands of employees disagree: 82 percent think it's better to give someone praise than a gift.

-Millennials want more than a paycheck, and a big part of that is frequent recognition and feedback.
-They are not alone: the more employees of any age are recognized, the more satisfied they are with their jobs – even the difference between weekly and daily recognition increases the number of satisfied employees from 85 to 94 percent.
+Modern employees want more than a paycheck, and a big part of that is frequent recognition and feedback.
+This isn't specific to millennials either.
+The more employees are recognized, the more satisfied they are with their jobs – even the difference between weekly and daily recognition increases the number of satisfied employees from 85 to 94 percent.

 A 2016 survey of over 1,000 employees showed 30 percent would rather be recognized in a company-wide email from an executive than receive a bonus of $500.
 In fact, within that 30 percent, over ¾ would only choose the bonus over recognition if it was $2,000 or more.